Pysi/easyRLS/Tools/cmtk/README.md

     cat coord.txt | cmtk streamxform -- --inverse affine.xform
 Be careful, inverse means 'moving → reference' and direct means 'reference → moving'.

+### Limit of Jacobian for warp on zbb brain GCaMP5
+--jacobian-weight 0.05
+note that smaller values lead to more local deformations

+### Fast warp registration on zbb or zBrain (~60s)
+options= 'warp -v --fast --grid-spacing 40 --refine 2 --jacobian-weight 0.001 --coarsest 6.4 --sampling 3.2 --accuracy 3.2 --omit-original-data '

 ## Alternatives

 Instead of NRRD, we can use NIFTI (https://nifti.nimh.nih.gov/)